 Schedule view

-In the Schedule view, you can see, for example, shifts and employees.
-Specify what you would like to see using the date picker and filters (please see separate article about filters):
+In the Schedule view, you can see employees and shifts.
+You can specify what you would like to see using the date picker and filters (please see separate article about filters).

 Bank holidays and special days